h5md/h5md/draft.rst

 Inside of these subgroups, for each kind of trajectory information there is a group that contains datasets "value", "step", and "time".

-* Standardised subgroups are "position", "velocity", "force" and "species".
+* Standardized subgroups are "position", "velocity", "force" and "species".

 * The "value" dataset holds the actual data and has dimensions
   \[variable\]\[N\]\[D\], where the variable dimension is present to accumulate